 What should I be aware of when renting to students?

 It’s important to be aware that students are highly unlikely to own sofas, beds or any other furniture.
 They will expect to rent a house that is furnished with the basics, including kitchen white goods.
 This is an extra cost to consider as a landlord.
-The good thing is, you don’t need to break the bank when furnishing for students - simply provide sturdy and strong furniture that will be able to withstand a bit of wear and tear.
-As for decor, opt for clean, neutral colours to appeal to the masses and dark coloured carpets that will hide any marks and stains.
-Despite the high demand for student housing, not all students will need somewhere to live 12 months in the year.
+The good thing is, you don’t need to break the bank when furnishing for students – simply provide sturdy and strong furniture that will be able to withstand a bit of wear and tear.
+As for decor, opt for clean, neutral colours to appeal to the masses and dark-coloured carpets that will hide any marks and stains.
+Despite the high demand for student housing, not all students will need somewhere to live for 12 months a year.
 Many students do go home during the summer, so you may be left with an empty house for a few months.
-You may still be able to offer a 12 month contract however, so it shouldn’t mean that you’ll be out of pocket.
+You may still be able to offer a 12-month contract, however, so it shouldn’t mean that you’ll be out of pocket.

 Do I need to let my landlord insurance provider know that I’m renting to students?